This was my first attempt at a blog about my adventures with my jobsite shop dogs.

 He liked to carry three but I’ve seen him carry as many as six at a time.

-He was also my daily aerobics instructor.
+Jack was also like my daily aerobics instructor.

 Talk about a workout….. try this for 30 minutes.

-Here you can see our community butterfly garden.
+Here is our community butterfly shaped garden.

-a small memorial to our furry kids, Sammy, KC, Abbey and Jack
+with a small memorial to our furry kids, Sammy, KC, Abbey and Jack

 We walk here just about everyday.